florastick/Fix_My_Code_Challenge/0x00-challenge/README.md

 ## Fix My Code
-Fix my code is a new type of project, where we’ll jump into an existing code base and fix it!
+Fix my code is a new type of project, where we’ll jump into an existing code base and fix it and the solutions to fix my code.